facebookresearch/Mephisto/packages/bootstrap-chat/README.md

 ```

 Here we replace the rendering of the chat message with the `renderMessage` prop.
+This is one of the provided optional render overrides, for the others see below.

-However, note that we also import the `<ChatMessage />` component and use that as part of the rendering.
-We don't have to do this portion, and could easily just create our own isolated implementation.
+However, note that we also import the `<ChatMessage />` component and use that as part of the rendering process.
+We don't have to do this portion, and could easily just create our own isolated implementation, e.g. something like `<div>{message.text + "!!!!!"}</div>`.
 However this example illustrates how we can opt out of default behavior, while still having available to us primitives and core components that can get us back some of that default functionality at our discretion.
+In this case, we
+ll still have the look and feel of the original chat message component, however with a custom message property.

-## `<ChatApp />` documentation
+## The `<ChatApp />` component

-`ChatApp` exposes the following props:
+The `ChatApp` component exposes the following props:

-All render props will receive as part of their args both `mephistoContext` and `appContext`, which will be described below.
+*Note: All render-based props will receive as part of their args both `mephistoContext` and `appContext`, which will be described in a separate section below.*

 ### `renderMessage({ message, idx, mephistoContext, appContext })`